 MedBridge Go App: Using Research to Improve Your Therapy HEPs

-If you haven’t taken some time recently to re-evaluate the role that home exercise programs (HEPs) play in in your OT/PT or SLP practice, it’s time to sit down and do some thinking.
+If you haven’t taken some time recently to re-evaluate the role that home exercise programs (HEPs) play in your OT/PT/SLP practice, it’s time to sit down and do some thinking.
+For many of us, the term “home exercise program” means digging up dusty notecards from the back of a closet and making paper copies for patients.
+Paper copies which most patients promptly lose.
+And who can blame them?

 I remember being a new grad and gleefully scrolling through the exercise software at my work and checking every exercise vaguely related to my patient’s condition.